Kotlin/dokka/docs/src/doc/docs/user_guide/introduction.md

 ## Platforms

-Each dokka source set is analyzed for a specific platform.
+Each Dokka source set is analyzed for a specific platform.
 The platform should be extracted automatically from the Kotlin plugin.
 In case of a manual source set configuration, you have to select one of the following:

   * `jvm`